Observation of the density dependence of the closed-channel fraction of a $^6$Li superfluid: Introduction

-Using a Feshbach resonance, atomic Fermi gases provide an ideal platform for studying the pairing and superfluid physics.
-Of particular interest is the crossover \cite{Leggett,PhysRepReview} from a Bardeen-Cooper-Schrieffer (BCS) state of Cooper pairs to a Bose-Einstein condensate (BEC) of molecular dimers \cite{Jochim2003S,Greiner2003N,Bourdel2004PRL,Bartenstein2004PRL,Kinast2005S,Navon2010S,Nascimbene2010N}.
-Except in the deep BEC limit, many-body physics plays an important role throughout the BCS--BEC crossover.
-By virtue of Feshbach resonance, the paired atoms can be regarded as ``dressed molecules'', which are a superposition of open-channel atom pairs with the closed-channel molecules \cite{Duine2003PRL,Romans2005PRL}.
-These superimposed molecules are then further dressed (i.e., renormalized) with many-body interaction effects.
-The closed-channel fraction $Z$ contains important many-body interaction effects.
-While the former superposition reflects two-body effects, the latter dressing reflects many-body effects.

-To address the interaction effects, a few experimental probes are available, including thermodynamic measurement of specific heat \cite{Kinast2005S,ThomasJLTP,Zwierlein2011}, rf spectroscopy measurement of the spectral function \cite{Grimm2004S,Jin2008N,Chen2009PRL}, spin transport \cite{DeMarco2002PRL,Zwierlein2011N}, collective excitations \cite{Kinast2004PRA,Bartenstein2004PRL}, Bragg scattering \cite{Slama2005PRL}, etc. Here we demonstrate that closed channel fraction is a very important addition to the ``toolbox'' for studying many-body interaction effects in atomic Fermi gases.
-Indeed, many important physical quantities, such as superfluid excitation gap \cite{Chen2005PRL} and Tan's contact \cite{ZhangSZ2009}, can be associated with $Z$ \cite{Werner2009TEPJB}.
-The measurement of how $Z$ evolves with interaction, density, and temperature provides crucial information of the interaction effects and serves as a test for various theories.
+Using a Feshbach resonance (FR), atomic Fermi gases~\cite{Bloch2008RoMP} provide an ideal platform for studying the pairing and superfluid physics.
+Of particular interest is the crossover~\cite{Leggett,PhysRepReview} from a Bardeen-Cooper-Schrieffer (BCS) state of Cooper pairs to a Bose-Einstein condensate (BEC) of molecular dimers~\cite{Jochim2003S,Greiner2003N,Kinast2005S,Navon2010S,Nascimbene2010N,Ku2014PRL, Ries2015PRL, Boettcher2016PRL}.
+Unlike in a one-channel model, where the effect of FR is oversimplified into a tunable non-retarded pairing interaction strength, the rich and important physics of FR can be described by a two-channel model~\cite{PhysRepReview}, in which open-channel atom pairs are linearly superimposed with closed-channel molecules~\cite{Duine2003PRL,Duine2004PR,Romans2005PRL}, and are further dressed with many-body interactions.
+These ``dressed molecules'' can be represented symbolically as $ \Psi_\text{dressed} = \sqrt{ Z}\Psi_\text{closed} +\sqrt{1- Z}\Psi_\text{open} $, where $Z$ reflects the closed-channel fraction within the ``dressed molecules''.
+While the superposition reflects two-body physics, the underlying dressing reflects important many-body physics.
+Indeed, many important physical quantities, such as the superfluid excitation gap~\cite{Grimm2004S,Chen2005PRL,Jin2008N} and Tan's contact~\cite{Tan2008,Werner2009TEPJB,Sagi2012PRL,Hoinka2013PRL,Mukherjee2019PRL}, can be associated with closed-channel fraction.
+The measurement of how closed-channel fraction evolves with interaction, density, and temperature thus can provide crucial information of the many-body interaction effects and serve as a benchmark to test various many-body theories.